glenndavidson0/Geography-Based-Model/Scripts/Input_Generator/README.md

 ## Scenario Generation

-the script generateScenario.sh will create a scenario.json for the Geography-Based-Model (SIRDS) for the Cadmium master branch (as of Feb 20 2021) the inputs to the process are found in the input folder, the output scenario from this process will be located in the output folder
+the script generate_cadmium_json_g2.py will create a scenario.json for the Geography-Based-Model (SIRDS) for the Cadmium master branch (as of Feb 20 2021) the inputs to the process are found in the input folder, the output scenario from this process will be located in the output folder

 Requirements before running: